DoodleScheduling/prometheus-patch-controller/README.md

 ## Details

 ### Prometheus expression
-As soon as the given rule spec.expr evaluates to `true` the patches spec.patches get applied to the defined target spec.patches[].target.
+As soon as the given rule spec.expr evaluates to `true` the patches spec.patches get applied to the defined target `spec.patches[].target`.

 ### Pending state
 You may define a window spec.for for which the rule will be in a pending condition similar to prometheus alerting rules.